speakeasy-sdks/gr4vy-typescript/docs/models/components/shippingdetailsupdateaddress.md

 # ShippingDetailsUpdateAddress

-The address for these buyer details.
+The address for the person.

 ## Example Usage